 - Find your perfect partner with this wonderful tree diagram!

-- Newton: "Are you going to the Fibonacci themed Christmas party?"
+- This post was part of the Chalkdust 2016 Advent Calendar.
+Newton: "Are you going to the Fibonacci themed Christmas party?"
 Euler: "Yes!
 I heard it's going to be as big as the two previous years put together."

 - Behind today's door... a good joke!